mdean77a/clinical-trials-2025/README.md

 </div>

 Using this parallel workflow, a complete ICF draft that required two week of coordinator effor is produced in 15 seconds by our application.

+## Future Directions
+The three immediate directions for this project are:
+- Create project checklist for DCC staff;  this will form the first draft of the formal project workplan that the DCC team will follow throughout implementation.
+- Create site initiation checklist for all sites; this will be the first draft for the DCC coordinator staff who have to on-board the clinical sites.
+- Create a QA Chatbot for the protocol, allowing DCC staff and site staff to ask questions and receive reasonably reliable information from the protocol.
+The primary goal of this chat bot will be to increase the understanding of the protocol by coordinators.